-Few days back my production application goes down.
-After searching for half an hour, I found the application was down due to disk full on my server.
-So I had searches all files greater than 1 GB and then all files greater than 100 MB.
-There was few logs files which was large in size, which caused disk full.
+A few days back my production application goes down.
+After searching for half an hour, I found the application was down due to the disk full on my server.
+So I searched all files greater than 1 GB and then all files greater than 100 MB.
+There were a few log files that were large in size, which caused the disk full.

 In this tutorial, you will learn how to search file by their size using find command.